 1 Ecological factors

 The concept of dividing the landscape into zonobiomes requires clear ecological criteria that take into account the interrelationships of ecological factors.
 The ecological factors determine for organisms their environment, in which they realise one of their basic functions of existence, namely reproduction.
 The persistence of organisms in an ecosystem is determined by competition and adaptation.
 In a floristically uniform area, the structure of the vegetation in the system "climate-soil-plant" is determined by environmental factors and this mainly indirectly by influencing the competitive power of the species occurring in the area.
-In this interplay, the individual ecological factors often complement each other very differently in their selection effect. (◘ Fig. A-1) illustrates the mutual relationships of the ecological factors.
+In this interplay, the individual ecological factors often complement each other very differently in their selection effect. ◘ Fig. A-1 illustrates the mutual relationships of the ecological factors.

-◘ Fig. A-1 Schematic of interactions between different environmental domains and plant organisms.
+◘ Fig. A-1 Scheme of interactions between various environmental domains (areas) and plants

-The soil type and the vegetation type are shaped by the climate, but for the vegetation the flora (and secondarily the fauna) and for the soil the parent rock and the vegetation (as well as the edaphon) are of great importance.
-There are such close interrelationships between soil and vegetation that one may almost speak of a unity.
+The soil type and the vegetation type are shaped by the climate, but for the vegetation the flora (and secondarily the fauna) and for the soil the bedrock and the vegetation (as well as the edaphon) are of great importance.
+There are such close interrelationships between soil and vegetation that one may almost call it a unit.
 Both the soil and the vegetation exert a certain influence on the climate, but directly only in the area of the air layer near the ground; that is, they influence the microclimate.
-The totality of the factors acting on plants, or on an organism in general, constitutes its environment, the physico-chemical factors (without competition) being called its site, while the place where it grows is called the growing site, biotope or ecotope.
+All factors acting on plants, or on an organism in general, constitutes its environment, the physico-chemical factors (without competition) being called its site, while the place where it grows is called the growing site, biotope or ecotope.
 The factors determining the growth and development of the plant can be divided into five groups of primary factors:

 Radiation: Light intensity and day length - the light factor

-Heat: Temperature relations - the temperature factor
+Warmth: Temperature relations - the temperature factor

-Water: Hydrature ratios - the water factor
+Water: Hydrological conditions - the water factor

-Chemical factors: Nutrients or toxins
+Chemical factors: Nutrients or toxins, poisons

-Mechanical factors: Wind, fire, animal browsing and footfall.
+Mechanical factors: Wind, fire, animal browsing and trampling.

-It makes no difference to the plants whether, for example, the favourable warmth conditions are due to the large-scale climate or to the growing location on a sheltered south-facing slope.
+It makes no difference to the plants whether, for example, the favourable warmth conditions are due to the large-scale climate or to the growing location (habitat) on a sheltered south-facing slope (in the Northern hemisphere).
 Similarly, it makes no difference to the plant whether the necessary soil moisture is due to a favourable distribution of precipitation or the low evaporation on a north-facing slope or, finally, to the soil structure and proximity to groundwater; the main thing is that the plant does not suffer from a lack of water.

 The five groups of factors condition in their mutual effect the expression of complex site factors (secondary factors, complex factors), namely climatic, orographic, edaphic (soil) and biotic, as this is shown in the scheme (◘ Fig. A-2) with some essential site parameters.

-◘ Fig. A-2 Schematic of the various ecological factors and their effects on the plant.
+◘ Fig. A-2 Scheme of the various ecological factors and their effects on the plant.

 1.1 Radiation, light